-As an example of focused resource discovery, consider building a search engine that specializes in documents on botany from the web at large (see Figure 3).
-For this, an expensive strategy would crawl all documents on the web and apply a document classifier [Seb02] to each crawled page to decide whether it is about botany (and hence should be indexed) or not (and hence should be ignored).
-As an alternative execution strategy, focused crawlers (e.g., [CvdBD99, CPS02, MPS04]) concentrate their effort on documents and hyperlinks that are on-topic, or likely to lead to on-topic documents, as determined by a number of heuristics.
+(e.g., Chakrabarti et al. [1999, 2002], Menczer et al. [2004]) concentrate their effort on documents and hyperlinks that are on-topic, or likely to lead to on-topic documents, as determined by a number of heuristics.
 Focused crawlers can then address the focused resource discovery task efficiently at the expense of potentially missing relevant documents.
-As yet another alternative, Cohen and Singer [CS96] propose a query-based approach for this task, where they exploit search engine indexes and use queries derived from a document classifier to quickly identify pages that are relevant to a given topic.
+As yet another alternative, Cohen and Singer [1996] propose a query-based approach for this task, where they exploit search engine indexes and use queries derived from a document classifier to quickly identify pages that are relevant to a given topic.